epfl-ada/ada-2020-project-milestone-p3-p3_kali/README.md

 ## Organization within the team

 We will mostly work together on every part of the project as we all want to learn the most of it.

+# Twitter usage prediction - Practice

 ## Dataset

 Here are the links to the two new datasets generated using tweepy, a python librairie to use Twitter Api :
 * [list of account that does not longer exist](https://drive.google.com/file/d/1hNJNKgmvu6Ar8sY-YGYmIbi6IPvcJQKv/view?usp=sharing)
 * [recent data of user present in ego_timelines database](https://drive.google.com/file/d/1IGnrCDAH8RnpZm-6HU3jg8nqiANOSBw_/view?usp=sharing)

+## Data Story

+We decided to create a web site associate to a git hub page to present the result of our study.
+We created it with Jekyll.
+We linked it to github using Mathilde Hermet account to fork the kali project 3 directory to be able to access the settings.
+The site is served at this location : [link to the data story web site](https://mathildehermet.github.io/twitter_research_paper_extension/)